Donors

 Results

-Results are reported net of investment management fees for the period ending March 31, 2024.
+Results for expendable pools are reported net of investment management fees for the period ending September 30, 2025.
 Pool selection is based on the donor’s grant horizon.

 Our investments are pooled and our donors have the option to choose from various offerings.
 Each of these pools has a distinct expected return and risk level.
 Over time, higher risk pools are expected to generate higher returns; they are also subject to larger short to intermediate term declines.
 Which pool is best for each donor is the one that is most closely aligned with that donor’s philanthropic time horizon.